sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 ## FlyBy Home Waypoints

-From inav 3.1, "FlyBy Home" (FBH) waypoints are supported for WAYPOINT, POSHOLD_TIME and LAND.
+From inav 4.0, "FlyBy Home" (FBH) waypoints are supported for WAYPOINT, POSHOLD_TIME and LAND.
 These WPs are designated by either (or both) of
 * The latitude and longitude is zero; or
 * The `flag` field is set to 0x48 (72d, 'H')

 FBH waypoints have no defined location until the mission is executed, when they assume the location of the **arming** home location (not affected by `safehome`).
 This is ephemeral and is reset on each arming.
 The location uploaded to the FC is irrelevant where `flag == 0x48`; in such cases a subsequent download from the FC will return the original WP latitude and longitude, not the home used for a particular instance.

 ## Annotated Example
-The following example, using the MW XML (ezgui, inav configurator, mwp) format, illustrates the WAYPOINT, JUMP, POSHOLD_TIME and LAND types:
+The following example, using the [MW XML](#xml-mission-files) (inav configurator, mwp, ez-gui) format, illustrates the WAYPOINT, JUMP, POSHOLD_TIME and LAND types:
 ![Complex Mission](images/eg_complex_mission.png)
 ```
 <?xml version="1.0" encoding="utf-8"?>